 Let's have a tasting and a chat.

 Before we list our favorites, let's be sure we're fully appreciating the colors, smells, flavors and finishes of bourbon properly.
 Secondly, let's ensure the legal stuff is taken care of.
 We aren't affiliated with any of the listed brands.
 We don't believe any of them "need fixing" or modification to be enjoyable.
-The Bourbon Bullet is about enjoying different finishes on your favorite libation, not about "fixing" bad bourbon.
+The BARREL.338 is about enjoying different finishes on your favorite libation, not about "fixing" bad bourbon.
 We can appreciate all of the brands for their uniqueness, and don't suggest one over the other.
 In no particular order, these are the brands we've enjoyed with The Bourbon Bullet.

 We're MARINES!
 Of course we used to chug whiskey, but now we're a bit more refined (older and wiser).
 So, we recommend a Glencairn glass as pictured.
 The glass is developed to push aromas outward when placed against the nose and to minimize the alcohol burn on the nose when one takes a sip.
 The concentration allows one to smell all of the nuances in the bourbon, ensuring you get the full character.
 The Glencairn also ensures you tip your head back when you take a sip which opens the palate allowing for more flavors to be experienced.
 It helps one appreciate bourbon slowly as you're only supposed to fill it 1/3rd of the way full.